JabranShahen/AgentChain_BMAD/docs/product-brief.md

 - BMAD assets live in `.bmad/`.
 - LLM backend TBD (pluggable).
 - Internal use only for V1.
-- Deploy on current stack (ASP.NET Core + Angular SSR).
+- Deploy on current stack (ASP.NET Core + React SSR).

 ## First Sprint Goal
-Deliver list + chat endpoints and Angular UI to select an agent and exchange messages (REST or SignalR), with API key guard and basic logging.
+Deliver list + chat endpoints and React UI to select an agent and exchange messages (REST or SignalR), with API key guard and basic logging.

 ## Risks
 - LLM latency impacting UX.